kaimzhao/project-disaster-preassessment-app/README.md

 By using our application to generate damage assessment reports, provide value to three stakeholders:
 * Insurance claim assessors benefit from a streamlined workflow
 * Policyholders benefit from faster payment adjudication
-* Emergency relief organizations (nonprofits or governmental agenceies) benefit from greater insight into damage intensity and efficacy of preventative measures
+* Emergency relief organizations (nonprofits or governmental agencies) benefit from greater insight into damage intensity and efficacy of preventative measures

 Our prototype involves the following APIs:
 - [Google Vision AI](https://cloud.google.com/vision/)